Hearing loss: Falls

-Falls have important health implications, especially for an aging population where they can lead to significant morbidity and mortality.
+Those with hearing loss are at a higher risk of falling.
+There is also a potential dose–response relationship between hearing loss and falls—greater severity of hearing loss is associated with increased difficulties in postural control and increased prevalence of falls.
+The underlying causal link between the association of hearing loss and falls is yet to be elucidated.
+Several hypotheses indicate that there may be a common process between the decline in auditory system and the increase in incident falls, driven by physiological, cognitive, and behavioral factors.
+This evidence suggests that treating hearing loss has the potential to increase health-related quality of life in older adults.Falls have important health implications, especially for an aging population, where they can lead to significant morbidity and mortality.
 Elderly people are particularly vulnerable to the consequences of injuries caused by falls, since older individuals typically have greater bone fragility and poorer protective reflexes.
 Fall-related injury can also lead to burdens on the financial and health care systems.
 In literature, age-related hearing loss is found to be significantly associated with incident falls.
-There is also a potential dose-response relationship between hearing loss and falls—greater severity of hearing loss is associated with increased difficulties in postural control and increased prevalence of falls.
-The underlying causal link between the association of hearing loss and falls is yet to be elucidated.
-There are several hypotheses that indicate that there may be a common process between decline in auditory system and increase in incident falls, driven by physiological, cognitive, and behavioral factors.
-This evidence suggests that treating hearing loss has potential to increase health-related quality of life in older adults.

 Depression

+Hearing loss can contribute to a decrease in health-related quality of life, an increase in social isolation, and a decline in social engagement, which are all risk factors for developing depression symptoms.
 Depression is one of the leading causes of morbidity and mortality worldwide.
 In older adults, the suicide rate is higher than it is for younger adults, and more suicide cases are attributable to depression.
-Different studies have been done to investigate potential risk factors that can give rise to depression in later life.
 Some chronic diseases are found to be significantly associated with risk of developing depression, such as coronary heart disease, pulmonary disease, vision loss and hearing loss.
-Hearing loss can attribute to decrease in health-related quality of life, increase in social isolation and decline in social engagement, which are all risk factors for increased risk of developing depression symptoms.